 The maintenance of good order, safety and security in a prison housing prisoners of various backgrounds requires awareness of the potential conflicts that may arise between prisoners, and between prisoners and staff or other persons working in or visiting the prison.
 While such issues should be considered during the selection and training of staff (Rules 40 and 41), it is also important that prison authorities adopt the principles of dynamic security in their management of prisons.
-By doing so, and ensuring staff prioritise the creation and maintenance of everyday communications and interaction with all prisoners, any potential or current tensions or problems can be detected and dealt with as early as possible.
+(Rule 33.1) By doing so, and ensuring staff prioritise the creation and maintenance of everyday communications and interaction with all prisoners, any potential or current tensions or problems can be detected and dealt with as early as possible.
 Effective communication in this respect requires awareness and understanding of cultural and religious differences and possible inter-ethnic tensions.
-Understanding and tolerance among prisoners, and between prisoners and staff, can be enhanced by participation in activities that raise awareness of cultural, religious and ethnic diversity.
-(Rule 29.2) Staff should also be aware that tensions may arise due to linguistic barriers and therefore, be trained to deal with such situations.
-This may involve reliance on informal means of interpretation and translation, which can be offered by other prisoners.
+(Rule 33.2) Understanding and tolerance among prisoners, and between prisoners and staff, can be enhanced by participation in activities that raise awareness of cultural, religious and ethnic diversity.
+(Rule 33.3.
+See also Rule 29.2) For example, the CPT has highlighted the good practice